Cloud-SPAN/03genomics/_episodes/01-writing-scripts.md

 ~~~
 {: .bash}

-2. Open the Git Bash terminal and use the `scp` command to upload a file (e.g. local_file.txt) to the dcuser home directory.
+2. Open the Git Bash terminal and use the `scp` command to upload a file (e.g. local_file.txt) to the csuser home directory.
 When using Git Bash, the commands follow those of the Unix platform:

 ~~~
-$  scp local_file.txt dcuser@ip.address:/home/dcuser/
+$  scp local_file.txt csuser@ip.address:/home/csuser/
 ~~~
 {: .bash}